spoursalidis/sobel_3x3_core_axis/README.md

 | `m_axis_tready` | Input | Downstream Ready for Output |
 | `m_axis_tuser` | Output | Output Start of Frame |
 | `m_axis_tlast` | Output | Output End of Line |

+## Operational Modes
+The core includes an `enable` signal that allows runtime switching between processing and bypass modes:

+* **Active Mode (`enable = 1`):** The core performs real-time 3x3 Sobel edge detection on the incoming AXI-Stream video.
+* **Bypass Mode (`enable = 0`):** Processing is disabled, and the input video stream is forwarded directly to the output.

+*Note: To prevent visual glitches or frame corruption, changes to the `enable` signal are registered and only take effect at the next frame boundary (End of Frame).*

 ## Testbench
 To use the testbench as provided, you will need an input frame in hex-file format named ```input_frame.hex```